-Traffickers have not, however, taken into account the expertise of those working for The Peace Rehabilitation Center ( P.R.C.) and their ability to spot them, detain them, and have them arrested as they rescue these girls.
+Traffickers have not, however, taken into account the expertise of Border Monitoring staff members.
+Traffickers have not considered the staff’s ability to spot warning signs, interview suspicious individuals, and contact the local authorities as they rescue these girls.

 To view past data, from our work in Nepal from 2010-2017, click here!

 |*2019 Total Includes January - June|